jaguarj/Materials/README.md

 thought was cool and consumable.

-Materials Creative Co. is a website where a user can view t-shirts, find t-shirts, and the ability to upload there own to demonstrate their awesome t-shirt style.
+Materials Creative Co. is a website where a user can view t-shirts, find t-shirts, with the ability to upload there own to demonstrate their awesome t-shirt style.

 # Technologies Used